How to Improve Soccer Power

 Season Maintenance

-1. It is the only way to improve your physical potential from season to season.
-The way it works is that you get better (stronger and faster) during the offseason, then keep all you got during in season, and build on that higher level come next offseason.
-So you never look back.
+- It is the only way to improve your physical potential from season to season.
+It works by getting better (stronger and faster) during the offseason, keeping all you got during the season, and building on that higher level the following offseason, so you never look back.

-3. Weaker muscles cannot stabilize the joints properly: the injury risk sky-rockets.
+- Weaker muscles cannot stabilize the joints properly, and the injury risk skyrockets.

-The good news is that to maintain your gains, one short session every 7-10 days on average is enough.
+The good news is that one short session every 7-10 days on average is enough to maintain your gains.
 We do two sets of 6-8 repetitions for two exercises for each muscle group.

 Page Reference